camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 ![Icons](./img/icons.png)

 The icon contents must be a valid [data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) or HTTP(s) URL.
-We recommend using square icons (e.g., 18x18 pixels) to better fit into the existing user interface.
+They get rendered 18x18 pixels on the canvas and 32x32 pixels in the properties panel.

 This feature is currently only supported for Camunda Platform 8 element templates.